Freak613/domc/README.md

 # domc

-Compile real DOM node, with `${value}` syntax for dynamic values inside, into function with DOM API calls for using as a template.
+Compile DOM node, with `${value}` syntax for dynamic values inside, into function for using as a template.

 ## The Gist